EUROPEAN BERRIES: Raspberries from the European Union, right, and other berries at the Atwater Market, one of Montreal's big produce markets.

 SHOWING ITS AGE: The restaurant, which is near the Jean Talon Market in the heart of Montreal's Little Italy section, has been open for more than 30 years, as you can plainly see from the dark black stain on the red carpet runner inside.

-OUT OF OYSTERS: The Fresh Lobster Salad ($21 Canadian) at Notkins, a well-known Montreal oyster house that didn't have any oysters the day we stopped for lunch, below.
-My Sea Bass Fillets a la Plancha were served over pureed beets ($19).
-My wife had Fennel Soup ($6), we shared a seasonal salad ($5) and we drank Pinot Grigio ($9 a glass).
+OUT OF OYSTERS: The Fresh Lobster Salad ($21 Canadian) at Notkins, a well-known Montreal oyster house that didn't have any oysters the day we stopped for lunch.
+My Sea Bass Fillets a la Plancha were served over pureed beets ($19 Canadian), below.
+My wife had Fennel Soup ($6), we shared a seasonal salad ($5) and drank Pinot Grigio ($9 a glass).

-ACCENT ON SEAFOOD: Roasted Sardines and Pickled Vegetables was my starter when I ordered the fixed-price lunch at Taverne F, a Portuguese restaurant.
+ACCENT ON SEAFOOD: My appetizer was Roasted Sardines and Pickled Vegetables when I ordered the fixed-price lunch at Taverne F, a Portuguese restaurant.
 You get two courses, plus a green salad or handmade french fries, for $24 Canadian or $3 more than in 2016.

 IN COD WE TRUST: Roasted Fresh Cod on a Warm Salad (cherry tomatoes, red onion confit, caper berries, olives, arugula, fried chickpeas and salsa verde) was my main dish at Taverne F.